ines-erp/knowledgebase/Writerside/topics/Concept.md

     - Maybe I could use some database_name/table_name/column_name to relate thinks.
 Need to research
     - Another possibility is use noSQL databases that could provide simple way to save and manage that.

-___
-We could make some use of meddlewares in C#

-DBContext is bind to one specifica database and DbSet is bind to tables